-Recent studies in rodents have identified several cell types with time-dependent firing rates (5-14), notably hippocampal "time cells"(6, 7) and lateral entorhinal "ramping cells"(14).
-There have been similar quests in primate electrophysiology to discover neurons with time coding properties.
-The activity of temporal context cells in the monkey entorhinal cortex(29) aligns primarily with the rodent lateral entorhinal ramping cells.
-Recent human studies employing learning of sequences of word or picture stimuli described cells resembling the time and ramping cell types(30-31).
-It appears that time cells and ramping cells might contribute to two distinct types of temporal information: the sequential activity of time cells can map the delays with respect to a salient event along the time axis whereas the gradual change of activity of ramp cells in response to a salient event, which occurs at different time constants, may serve as a Laplace transformation of the elapsed time(32).
+Recent studies in rodents have identified several cell types with time-dependent firing rates, 5-14, notably hippocampal "time cells"6,7 and lateral entorhinal "ramping cells."14 There have been similar quests in primate electrophysiology to discover neurons with time-coding properties.
+The activity of temporal context cells in the monkey entorhinal cortex29 aligns primarily with the rodent lateral entorhinal ramping cells.
+Recent human studies using learning of sequences of word or picture stimuli described cells resembling the time and ramping cell types.
+30,31 It seems that time cells and ramping cells might contribute to two distinct types of temporal information: the sequential activity of time cells can map the delays with respect to a salient event along the time axis, whereas the gradual change of activity of ramp cells in response to a salient event, which occurs at different time constants, may serve as a Laplace transformation of the elapsed time.3